SvSchaijk/DataSetSchependomlaan/README.md

 A Quality check was permormed on the design model using Solibri Model Checker.
 The results are stored as BCF 2.0 in a bcfzip file.

 **Coordination model and Subcontractor models**
 The models delivered by the subcontractors are coordinated in the file: Schependomlaan Nijmegen.tbp.
 This file can be opened using Tekla BIMsight5 and contains all the subcontractor models.
 Some subcontractors couldn’t deliver their products in BIM/.IFC.
 Those designs are aligned with the BIM using .DWG formats.

+The subcontractor models were checked during the engineering phase, this is done by using Tekla BIMsight.
+The .tbp files can be opend by use of Tekla BIMsight.
+The notes made during this proces are captured in BCFzip files.

 **Planning and as-planned models**
 As-planned models are created by use of Synchro[6] software.
 The design IFC is connected by use of the .XML planning.
 The native Synchro file is available Synchro project Schependomlaan.sp .
 From Synchro as-planned models are exported to .IFC.
 A model containing all the planning information is exported called: IFC Schependomlaan incl planningsdata.ifc.
 As part of the study also as-planned models on specific dates had to be exported.
 So the following models have been made: